Ocean of Definitive Meaning

 The Ocean of Definitive Meaning conveys a specific reading, understanding and interpretation of śūnyatā and Buddha-nature, of the second and third turnings of the wheel respectively.
 Both Śūnyatā and Tathāgata-garbha are central and key principles of Mahayana Buddhism.
 This specific reading of Śūnyatā and Tathāgata-garbha and the philosophical view behind it, became known as shentong, the key tenet of the Jonang school.
 Dölpopa's thought in this work is a hermeneutics of the Mahayana Buddhist texts and develops teachings of Maitreya and Yogacara masters Asanga (4th century) and his brother Vasubandhu (4th century).

-For 150 years prior to the sacking of the Jonang monasteries by the Gelugpa, the Ocean of Definitive Meaning was banned within the grounds of Gelug monasteries.
+For 150 years prior to the sacking of the Jonang monasteries by the Gelugpa in the 17th century, the Ocean of Definitive Meaning was banned within the grounds of Gelug monasteries.